 The development of the coronavirus epidemic will be followed continuously, and the instructions will be updated if necessary.
 We will prepare for possible sudden changes in the situation during the academic year, in which case we will react quickly and make updates on the university’s coronavirus guidelines.

-Most recents corona related updates:
+Most recents corona related updates as of 1 October:

-Updated 15 April, 2021.
+Updated 27 September, 2021.
 Below you can find all of our COVID-19 guidelines, which have been updated based on the latest guidelines.

 University’s on-call coronavirus coordinator